Oldest schoolhouse for Black children in US moved to museum

 Isaac Bee, a Bray School student, would run away as an adult from a slave owner named Lewis Burwell.
 An ad that Burwell placed in The Virginia Gazette in 1774 offered a cash bounty for his return and warned that Bee could read.

-The white teacher, a widow named Ann Wagner, lived upstairs at the school, and taught an estimated 300 to 400 students, whose ages ranged from 3 to 10, according to surviving records.
+The white teacher, a widow named Ann Wager, lived upstairs at the school, and taught an estimated 300 to 400 students, whose ages ranged from 3 to 10, according to surviving records.

 The Williamsburg Bray School operated until 1774; only Philadelphia's reopened after the Revolutionary War.
 The structure became a private home for many years before it was incorporated into William & Mary’s campus.

-Note: This story was first published on February 10, 2023.
-It was updated on February 11, 2023, to correct the misspelling of the last name of the Bray School’s teacher.
-The correct spelling of her full name was Ann Wager, not Ann Wagner.